AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 3. What percent does this leading company make up of it industries overall funds raised?
 4. Did this leading company layoff a smaller percent of there employees compared to other companies?
 5. Throughout the companies, is there a correlation between layoffs and funds raised?
-6. What are the top 5 companies with the most layoffs per year? (maybe do industry)
+6. What are the top 5 companies and industries with the most layoffs per year?

 # Tools I Used